egbakou/domainverifier/README.md

 if err == nil {
 	fmt.Println("FileName :", instruction.FileName)
 	// Output:
-	// YourappnameSiteauth.xml
+	// YourappnameSiteAuth.xml
 	fmt.Println("FileContent:", instruction.FileContent)
 	// Output:
 	// <verification><code>random K-Sortable unique code</code></verification>
 	fmt.Println("Indication to provide to the user", instruction.Action)
 	// Output:
-	// Create an XML file named example.xml with the content:
+	// Create an XML file named YourappnameSiteAuth.xml with the content:
 	// <verification><code>random K-Sortable unique code</code></verificationt>
 	// and upload it to the root of your site.
 }